Why the Hell Is Everyone in Such a Hurry?

 Image: Shedding Falsehoods

-This piece came out of an unconscious desire to connect with who I am now.
-I chose it to represent this article because as we take the time to make those inner connections, we reveal the need to shed obstacles and falsehoods.
-A process that takes times and patience.
-A necessary process in order to achieve that desired connection.
-If we continue to deny they (falsehoods) exist we find ourselves stuck in a stagnant soul crushing routine.
+This piece emerged from an unconscious desire to connect with who I am now.
+I chose it to represent this article because, as we take the time to make those inner connections, we reveal the need to shed obstacles and falsehoods.
+A process that takes time and patience.
+A necessary process to achieve that desired connection.
+If we continue to deny they (falsehoods) exist, we find ourselves stuck in a stagnant, soul-crushing routine.

 As an artist, I have always been curious about how my journey has emerged up to this point.
-How has environment and cultural expectations molded me into the person I am now?
-I began to realize much of what I experienced and, in some cases, held dear, are no longer what I need.
-Persistently working through the arduous but enlightening process of shedding false ideals, dreams, personal and societal expectations.
-Through my journey as an artist the past 30 years, my work has brought these revelations to the surface.
+How have the environment and cultural expectations molded me into the person I am now?
+I began to realize that much of what I experienced and, in some cases, held dear, are no longer what I need—persistently working through the arduous but enlightening process of shedding false ideals, dreams, personal and societal expectations.
+Throughout my artistic journey, my work has brought these revelations to the surface.